At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your qualifications as a Physiotherapist, Occupational Therapist, or Paramedic.
-Emphasise your relevant experience, especially any functional assessment and clinical decision-making skills.
+Emphasise your relevant experience, particularly in functional assessment and clinical decision-making, to align with the job requirements.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role of Functional Assessor.
-Mention your understanding of the responsibilities and how your background aligns with the job requirements, particularly your communication skills and ability to work independently.
+Discuss how your skills and experiences make you a suitable candidate, and express your motivation for contributing to quality customer service.

 How to prepare for a job interview at SJB Medical